Jyerxa/IntervalHook/README.md

 ## Key Features & Behavior

+### Pause/Resume Support
+The hook provides pause and resume functionality, allowing you to temporarily stop the interval while maintaining its state.
+When resumed, the interval continues from where it was paused.

 ### Automatic Cleanup
 The hook automatically cleans up intervals when the component unmounts, preventing memory leaks.